Who needs an expensive hop-on hop-off bus? Follow my guide to Berlin and you’ll get to see most for less by taking the

 As a matter of fact, one can compare his work about this neglected group of citizens to Jacob Riis’ documentary work How the other half lives.

 So a visit to the Zille Museum is proof that Berlin was not all Palais this and statue that.
 There had been social conflicts and problems just like in any other big European city during the great depression.

 Open daily from 11 a. m. to 6 p. m.

 A Progressive Era

 Getting hungry?
 Then you came to the perfect place since only two blocks from the Zille Museum is the restaurant Zum Nussbaum.
-During Berlin’s fresh’n’wild era between the two world wars, this joint was the place to be and frequented by artists like Zille and cabaret singer Claire Waldoff.
+During Berlin’s fresh’n’wild era between the two world wars, this joint was the place to be.
+It was frequented by famous local artists like Zille and cabaret singer Claire Waldoff.

 Waldoff was famous for her rough and tough humor – and also for not making a big secret of her sexuality.
 Today, she’d probably be an iconic figure in the LGBTQ movement.

 To this date, the Nussbaum keeps up the curious habit of selling a glass of beer or Fassbrause, some homemade lemonade, through a window opening to the side.

 But of course, you can sample much more than just a drink.
 Actually, they serve really good local cuisine such as liver Berlin style or Bulette, which is local slang for a Hamburger.